keyshor/personal-website/content/introduction.md

 * __RL from logical specifications__.
 Long-horizon tasks are challenging to express using Markovian rewards.
-This line of work focusses on designing RL algorithms for learning to perform tasks expressed in logical specification languages such as Linear Temporal Logic (LTL).
+This line of work focuses on designing RL algorithms for learning to perform tasks expressed in logical specification languages such as Linear Temporal Logic (LTL).
 I have contributed to the theoretical foundations of RL from LTL specifications ([Henzinger-60](https://arxiv.org/pdf/2111.00272.pdf)).
 I have designed a composable